baillielab/MMC_computational/README.md

 - What known cell types are there in our samples?
 - What cells are communicating with each other? (receptor-ligand pairs)
-- How does the abundance of cell-types change?
+- How does the abundance of cell-types change with environmental perturbations?

 ## eQTL mapping